top of page

 • Sodium Coco Sulfate (SCS)

 Those are industrially processed cleansing agents.
 Our bars are soap.
 And your hair can feel the difference.
+Over 100 local customers have reported:

 • Healthier scalp